 Both the Complainant and the Respondent will be given the opportunity to inform the College, verbally and/or through a written statement, of any facts that he/she believes should be considered in the College's investigation of the reported violation.
 As part of the investigation process, the conduct officer may: offer the Complainant and the Respondent the opportunity to speak (separately) with the conduct officer; speak with other individuals, who in the conduct officer's discretion may have information relevant to the report; and review written documents, materials, or property, as the conduct officer deems appropriate, to conduct a prompt, fair and impartial investigation.

-The Complainant and the Respondent are to provide names of witnesses to the alleged violation and identify any documents or items that are relevant to the investigation.
-The conduct officer will exercise discretion in their determination of what information to consider and which potential witnesses identified by the Parties can provide relevant information to the investigation.
-The student conduct officer generally will not consider information related to either Party's sexual history outside of the conduct in question.
+Both the Complainant and the Respondent are afforded the right to provide to the conduct officer: name of witnesses to the alleged violation, questions to be asked of the involved Parties and potential witnesses, and any documents or items that are relevant to the investigation.
+The conduct officer will exercise discretion in their determination of what information to consider, which questions are to be asked of the involved Parties and potential witnesses, and which potential witnesses identified by the Parties can provide relevant information to the investigation.
+The conduct officer generally will not consider information related to either Party's sexual history outside of the conduct in question.

-The Complainant and the Respondent each are asked to attend (separately) the Student Conduct Meeting.
+Both the Complainant and the Respondent are asked to attend (separately) the Community Standards Meeting.
 Students are expected to be truthful, and to participate as requested.
-Both the Complainant and the Respondent are permitted to have a support person accompany him or her to a Student Conduct meeting.
+Both the Complainant and the Respondent are permitted to have a support person accompany him or her to a Community Standards meeting.
 A student should select a support person whose schedule allows attendance at the scheduled date and time for the meetings as delays may not be permitted due to scheduled conflicts for the support person.
-The role of a support person is to accompany a student with the purpose of providing support during the student conduct meeting.
-A support person may not address or question the conduct officer, answer on behalf of the student, or otherwise actively participate in the student conduct process.
+The role of a support person is to accompany a student with the purpose of providing support during the community standards meeting.
+A support person may not address or question the conduct officer, answer on behalf of the student, or otherwise actively participate in the community standards process.
 A support person cannot be a witness or otherwise involved in the investigation or resolution process.
-If the College requests that a student attend a Student Conduct Meeting and the student does not do so for any reason whatsoever, the College will still move forward with the student conduct process.
+If the College requests that a student attend a Community Standards Meeting and the student does not do so for any reason whatsoever, the College will still move forward with the community standards process.

-If a student or a law enforcement agency requests the College to delay its student conduct process because the conduct at issue is also subject to a civil or criminal case, the College, in its sole discretion through its Dean of Students and/or her designee, will determine if it is in the best interest of the College and its community to delay or move forward with the student conduct process, address the matter, and/or implement appropriate interim and/or final actions and sanctions (including, but not limited to, No Contact Orders, full or partial removal from campus, residence facilities, and/or classes, removals or interim removals, or suspensions or interim suspensions), notwithstanding the civil or criminal case.
+If a student or a law enforcement agency requests the College to delay its community standards process because the conduct at issue is also subject to a civil or criminal case, the College, in its sole discretion through its Dean of Students and/or her designee, will determine if it is in the best interest of the College and its community to delay or move forward with the community standards process, address the matter, and/or implement appropriate interim and/or final actions and sanctions (including, but not limited to, No Contact Orders, full or partial removal from campus, residence facilities, and/or classes, removals or interim removals, or suspensions or interim suspensions), notwithstanding the civil or criminal case.